Sir David Attenborough

 The core purpose of today’s museum is to allow the evolutionary and taxonomic relationships between the animals to be clearly understood in the light of the characteristics defining each phylum.
 We aim to explain this to different groups of visitors ranging from primary schools to Zoology undergraduates.
 Other themes include biodiversity, the history of biology at St. Andrews and the interaction between art and science.

-Today the museum is used by undergraduate students, visiting school parties and as a venue for School of Biology receptions.
+Today the museum is used by undergraduate students for quiet study, lectures, visiting school parties and societies and as a venue for events.